alanfortlink/angular-node-easy-setup/README.md

 ## Synopsis

 This tool allows you to create angular projects running over a node.js server.
-All the pages created with `angular-node-easy-setup` are mapped to a route's configuration file.
+All the pages created with `angular-node-easy-setup` are mapped in a route's configuration file.

 In this tool, a view is a set with a `.html` and a `.controller.js` files.
 All views, controllers and services are automatically mapped to the `index.html` and a new route is created for it.